 While the fire service is a calling and holds a critical mission, it is also a job.
 We take the responsibility of doing our work seriously and know that the public relies on us to do our job well.
-FRFR will build and maintain succession programs so that those who desire to promote will have the needed knowledge, skills, and abilities to do so.
+FRFR will build and maintain succession programs so those who desire to be promoted will have the needed knowledge, skills, and abilities.
 We will maintain training programs so that all members are confident in their abilities.
-Members take responsibility for mapping their future career paths and will work toward gaining and maintaining the certifications and education needed for their current position and their desired positions in the organization.
-FRFR is supportive of professional growth, and should a member look to advance outside of our district, we will be supportive in helping them meet their goals.
+Members take responsibility for mapping their future career paths and will work toward gaining and maintaining the certifications and education needed for their current and desired positions in the organization.
+FRFR supports professional growth, and should a member look to advance outside of our district, all members will be supportive in helping them meet their goals.